Joel Dwek & Danny Wiser

 Finland was a country of which I had almost zero preconceptions about before meeting my incredible former flatmate.
 I knew that Finland would often rank high on tables assessing both happiness and quality of life.
 I was pretty certain Nokia was a Finnish company and in terms of famous Finns, I could name a handful of sports stars including Kimi Räikkönen and Sami Hyypiä (who, to my delight, I have since found out used to babysit one of the Finns I met).
 That was pretty much the extent of my knowledge aside from when it came to the topic of Finnish music in which I was aware of Lordi and Darude; although I could only name one song between the two artists.
 It therefore came as a surprise that over the course of six months I discovered so much niche information about a country I rather mistakenly thought was ‘normal’.
 For example, did you know that the word for Biro pen is kuulakärkikynä?
 So much useless wisdom like this has been seared into my skull and will remain there until I die, and I wouldn’t change anything about that.

 When I first heard a JVG track it was after I made a request to be shown Finnish music whilst in the car on a road trip through Austria with friends from Spain, Germany and of course Finland.
-Having had the expectation of being played a soft folk track, to say that listening to the song Paluu Tulevaisuuteen for the first time was an enlightening experience, is a massive understatement.
+Having had the expectation of being shown a soft folk track as my first introduction to Finnish music, it can be considered even a massive understatementto say that instead being presented with the song Paluu Tulevaisuuteen by JVG was an enlightening experience.
 The song, which means 'Back To The Future', became the ultimate earworm and I was unashamedly annoying people with it wherever I would go for at least a year after that.
 Part of the reason that I loved it so much was that I could not tell if it was ironic or not.
 The idea of the duo trying to amp up a crowd of shy Finnish people whilst headlining at a concert or festival remains quite an amusing image in my mind.
 However, what I truly love about this track, is that it reminds me of quite a hedonistic and carefree period of my life, which although I am not seeking to repeat, brings back many fond memories.

 When it comes to the album 247365, there are also things I find enjoyable not just out of irony nor for nostalgia’s sake.
 I do genuinely believe it functions perfectly as a work-out album.
 I have stuck it on to accompany me doing exercise on several occasions over the course of the past couple of months.
 Both its fast beat and its whimsical tone make time feel like it is flying.
 Mauton Jasso (which I am reliably informed is Helsinki slang for ‘nice arse’), Taakajeejee and Tarkanee (which translates as ‘I am not that cold’) are incredibly fun songs; the latter of these arguably more catchy than the JVG track that made me fall in love with the duo back in 2018.
 Meanwhile, I genuinely think that Tuulisii serves as quite a sweet slow rap song that I was able to enjoy without any snarky cynicism about Finnish rap being ‘uncool’.